aquasecurity/kube-bench/README.md

 Any settings in the version-specific config file `cfg/<version>/config.yaml` take precedence over settings in the main `cfg/config.yaml` file.

 You can read more about `kube-bench` configuration in our [documentation](docs/README.md#configuration-and-variables).

+## Troubleshooting

+Running `kube-bench` with the `-v 3` parameter will generate debug logs that can be very helpful for debugging problems.

+If you are using one of the example `job*.yaml` files, you will need to edit the `command` field, for example `["kube-bench", "-v", "3"]`.
+Once the job has run, the logs can be retrieved using `kubectl logs` on the job's pod.

 ## Test config YAML representation